Detecting hidden structures from a static loading experiment: topology optimization meets physics-informed neural networks: Abstract

 \section{Abstract}

-Detecting hidden geometrical structures from surface measurements under electromagnetic, acoustic, or mechanical loading is the goal of noninvasive imaging techniques in medical and industrial applications.
-Solving the inverse problem can be challenging due to the unknown topology and geometry, the sparsity of the data, and the complexity of the physical laws.
-Physics-informed neural networks (PINNs) have shown promise as a simple-yet-powerful tool for problem inversion, but they have yet to be applied to general problems with a priori unknown topology.
-Here, we introduce a topology optimization framework based on PINNs that solves geometry detection problems without prior knowledge of the number or types of shapes.
-We allow for arbitrary solution topology by representing the geometry using a material density field that approaches binary values thanks to a novel eikonal regularization.
-We validate our framework by detecting the number, locations, and shapes of hidden voids and inclusions in linear and nonlinear elastic bodies using measurements of outer surface displacement from a single mechanical loading experiment.
-Our methodology opens a pathway for PINNs to solve various engineering problems targeting geometry optimization.
+Most noninvasive imaging techniques utilize electromagnetic or acoustic waves originating from multiple locations and directions to identify hidden geometrical structures.
+Surprisingly, it is also possible to image hidden voids and inclusions buried within an object using a single static thermal or mechanical loading experiment by observing the response of the exposed surface of the body, but this problem is challenging to invert.
+Although physics-informed neural networks (PINNs) have shown promise as a simple-yet-powerful tool for problem inversion, they have not yet been applied to imaging problems with a priori unknown topology.
+Here, we introduce a topology optimization framework based on PINNs that identifies concealed geometries using exposed surface data from a single loading experiment, without prior knowledge of the number or types of shapes.
+We allow for arbitrary solution topology by representing the geometry using a material density field combined with a novel eikonal regularization technique.
+We validate our framework by detecting the number, locations, and shapes of hidden voids and inclusions in many example cases, in both 2D and 3D, and we demonstrate the method's robustness to noise and sparsity in the data.
+Our methodology opens a pathway for PINNs to solve geometry optimization problems in engineering.

-Noninvasive detection of hidden geometries is desirable in countless applications including medical imaging and diagnosis \citep{cherepenin2001}, nondestructive evaluation of materials \citep{hellier2013}, and mine detection \cite{robledo2009}.
-The goal is to infer the locations, and shapes of structures hidden inside a matrix from surface measurements of the response to an applied load such as a magnetic field \cite{dorn2000,griffiths2001}, an electric current \citep{adler2021}, or a mechanical traction \citep{bonnet2005}.
-Identifying these internal boundaries from the measured data constitutes a challenging inverse problem due to the unknown topology, the large number of parameters required to describe arbitrary geometries \citep{haslinger2003}, the potential sparsity of the data, and the complexity of the underlying physical laws which usually take the form of linear or nonlinear partial differential equations (PDEs) \citep{dorn2006}.
+Noninvasive detection of hidden geometries is desirable in countless applications including medical imaging and diagnosis \citep{suetens2017}, nondestructive evaluation of materials \citep{hellier2013}, or mine detection \cite{robledo2009}.
+Common noninvasive imaging methods, such as computed tomography \citep{withers2021}, ultrasonic testing \citep{krautkramer2013}, and magnetic resonance imaging \citep{mcrobbie2017}, rely upon electromagnetic or acoustic waves sent from multiple directions and positions to detect the locations and shapes of structures hidden inside a given body \citep{kasban2015}.
+These noninvasive imaging techniques often require costly specialized equipment and long data acquisition procedures, limiting their applicability in cost- or time-sensitive applications \citep{de2014}.